Blast Paris Major 2023

 The BLAST.tv Paris Major 2023, also known as BLAST.tv Major 2023 or Paris 2023, was the nineteenth and final Counter-Strike: Global Offensive Major Championship.
 It was held in Paris, France at the Accor Arena from May 8 to 21, 2023.
 Twenty-four teams qualified for the event, which featured a prize pool, via regional major rankings.
 It is the first Major Championship tournament hosted by BLAST.
 Team Vitality won the major, defeating GamerLegion in the grand final 2–0.

 Background

 Counter-Strike: Global Offensive (CS:GO) is a multiplayer first-person shooter video game developed by Hidden Path Entertainment and Valve Corporation.
 It is the fourth game in the Counter-Strike series.
 In professional CS:GO, the Valve-sponsored Majors are the most prestigious tournaments.

-The defending Major champions were Virtus.pro (Note: Due to sanctions against Russia in response to the 2022 Russian invasion of Ukraine, Virtus.pro competed under the neutral name Outsiders.
-On March 22, 2023, tournament organizers ESL and BLAST lifted the ban on Virtus.pro.), who won their second Major championship at IEM Rio Major 2022.
+The defending Major champions were Virtus.pro, who won their second Major championship at IEM Rio Major 2022.
 Virtus.pro were eliminated by MOUZ during the European Major qualifiers, making them the first defending Major champions to fail to qualify for the following Major.

 This event was the final Counter-Strike: Global Offensive Major tournament, with the game to be succeeded by Counter-Strike 2, and that game's first Major tournament set to be held in March 2024.